DIJIT: A Robotic Head for an Active Observer: DIJIT Saccade Control

 \subsection{Calibration Data Collection}

-We consider the problem for each camera independently.
 Rather than relying on modelling the kinematic structure of the camera pan, tilt, and roll motors, we address the problem by assuming an idealized model of the kinematics with rotation about the camera center and utilizing a standard visual target (ChArUco~\cite{garrido-juradoAutomaticGenerationDetection2014}) to link camera motions to pixel offsets.
 We start by collecting a set of calibration images to develop the relationship between potential fixation points and motor settings for the pan and tilt motors.
 A ChArUco board is fixed in front of DIJIT.
 The pan and tilt motors are moved in discrete steps (e.g., five degrees) over the range of the pan and tilt values, and images are captured of the target.
 These pan and tilt values are chosen to provide a dense sampling of the pan and tilt space.
-Note that here we assume that the same calibration target is visible in all views, although the approach can be easily generalized using multiple ChArUco targets in different positions to deal with situations in which an individual target is not in the field of view of all fixation directions.
+Note that here we assume that the same calibration target is visible in all views, although the approach can be easily generalized using multiple ChArUco targets in different positions.

 When the pan and tilt motors are in positions $p_i$ and $t_i$, respectively, the motor values $\left(p_i, t_i \right)$ and the image $I_{i}$ taken in this state are recorded.
 The IMU values $\left(s_{i}^x, s_{i}^y, s_{i}^z\right)$, which are three Euler angles, are recorded as well, although these values are not used in the work described here.
 This results in a set of calibration data, $\mathcal{C} = \{(I_i, p_i, t_i, s^x_i, s^y_i, s^z_i)\}$.